How to Relieve Sore Arm Muscles

 “Delayed onset of muscle soreness is the most common soreness that exercisers experience,” says Joel French, Ph.D., the Director of Sports Science and Performance for CU Boulder Sports Medicine and Performance Center.

 Your muscles feel sore when a muscle is challenged in a new way, like starting a new exercise program or lifting more weight.
 The stress of that novel challenge damages muscles on the cellular level, causing “micro tears.”
 It’s completely normal, and a necessary part of the repair, growth, and adaptation processes.
 But if there’s excessive damage, the resulting inflammation and swelling can cause soreness, which typically peaks within 48 hours and can last for a few days—hence its name: delayed onset muscle soreness (DOMS).

 How Do I Relieve Sore Arm Muscles?

 Low intensity exercise and massage can both help relieve exercise-induced muscle soreness.
 For the latter, you’ll simply work the sore muscle with a very light load.
 If your triceps are sore, for example, you might do the triceps extension with 15 pounds instead of 25.

 Massage can be as easy as the shoulder and chest stretch (described below), which uses a tennis ball to penetrate deep into muscles.
 Indeed, stretching in general is another effective exercise-induced soreness reliever.
-As is tart cherry powder, like that found in Openfit Recovery.

 Perform the following stretches to ease tension, reduce soreness, and increase mobility and range of motion in your arms, shoulders, and chest.